Glum Fed keeping easing options open, minutes show

-WASHINGTON The U.S. Federal Reserve is open to buying more Treasury bonds to stimulate the economy, but the recovery might need to weaken for a consensus to build, minutes from the central bank's June meeting released on Wednesday showed.
+WASHINGTON The U.S. Federal Reserve is open to buying more bonds to stimulate the economy but the recovery might need to weaken for a consensus to build, minutes from the central bank's June meeting released on Wednesday showed.

-The Fed last month expanded its latest effort to keep long-term interest rates low, announcing it would buy an additional $267 billion in long-term bonds with proceeds from short-term debt in a measure known as Operation Twist.
+The Fed last month expanded its latest effort to keep long-term interest rates low, announcing it would buy an additional $267 billion (172.18 billion pounds) in long-term bonds with proceeds from short-term notes in a measure known as Operation Twist.

 Even given that modest step, many economists expect the U.S. central bank to ease monetary policy further by eventually launching a third round of outright bond purchases that would increase the size of its $2.9 trillion balance sheet.

-U.S. stocks mostly extended losses on the report, which failed to give investors the sort of assurance about further quantitative easing, or QE, that some had been hoping for.
+U.S. stocks extended losses on the report, which failed to give investors the sort of assurances about further quantitative easing, or QE, that some had been hoping for.

 "We really don't see any clear indication in these minutes that the Fed is any closer to QE3 than at their previous meeting," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
 "Very cautious on the economic outlook and the door remains open to QE3, but nothing imminent in these minutes."